 How Are They Made?

-Each Timberharp is built from start to finish by a single craftsman.
-From sourcing the materials to fitting the electronics, this lineage ensures maximum attention to quality and performance
+Each Timberharp is crafted from start to finish by me.
+From sourcing the raw materials to fitting the electronics, this single lineage ensures maximum attention to quality and performance

-We are a small business and source from other local enterprises wherever we can.
-All our timber is from FSC Certified suppliers and we are proudly aiming for a 100% sustainable energy workshop by 2022.
+I am a small business and source 95% of my materials from other local businesses.
+All my timber is from FSC Certified suppliers and I am proudly aiming for a 100% sustainable energy workshop by 2022.

 Designed by professionals in childcare, therapy, healthcare and education, Timberharps are built to last.
 They are light enough to sit comfortably on a lap, and strong enough to survive everyday bumps